kwintdel/Thesis_Climate_Adaptation_EuRaFUCE/AOA/README.md

 # Area of application (AOA)
 Information about how this directory is organised and in what order certain code should be run.
 Information about dependencies can be found in the subdirectory 'jobs', where the necessary modules for each code file are defined.
-The subdirectory 'data' contains the importances for each of the Eu-RaFUCE submodels.
+The subdirectory 'data' contains the importances for each of the Eu-RaFUCE submodels as well as the DI thresholds for each of the clusters.
 This directory contains information about how the DI thresholds for the AOA were made for the Eu-RaFUCE model, so that it can be easily adapted for other models, as well as code which shows how to evaluate the AOA for new data.

 ## Making the thresholds